Oliver Platt

-Family and early life
+Platt is known for his work on television series such as The Big C (2010–2013), Fargo (2014) and The Good Wife (2015).
+He received a Screen Actors Guild Award nomination for his portrayal of George Steinbrenner in the ESPN miniseries The Bronx Is Burning (2007) as well as nominations for the Primetime Emmy for Outstanding Guest Actor for his roles in The West Wing (2001), Huff (2005; 2006), and Nip/Tuck (2008).
+He is known for his recurring role as Uncle Jimmy on Hulu's The Bear (2022–present) and has played Dr. Daniel Charles on Chicago Med since 2015.

+On stage, Platt made his Broadway debut in the Conor McPherson play Shining City (2006) for which he was nominated for the Tony Award for Best Actor.
+He returned to Broadway playing Nathan Detroit in the 2009 revival of the Frank Loesser musical Guys and Dolls.

+Early life and education

 Family

-Platt was born in Windsor, Ontario, Canada, to American parents Sheila Maynard, a clinical social worker, and Nicholas Platt, a career diplomat who served as U.S. ambassador to Pakistan, Zambia, and the Philippines.
+Platt was born on January 12, 1960, in Windsor, Ontario, Canada, to American parents Sheila Maynard, a clinical social worker and Nicholas Platt, a career diplomat who served as U.S. ambassador to Pakistan, Zambia and the Philippines.
 His older brother, Adam Platt, is a New York magazine restaurant critic.
 They returned to the United States when Platt was three months old.

 Platt's paternal great-grandfather was artist and architect Charles A. Platt, and his maternal great-grandparents were equestrian Arthur Scott Burden (of the industrialist Burden family) and socialite Cynthia Roche.
 Platt is also a great-great-grandson of General Robert Shaw Oliver (through his mother).

-Platt's paternal great great-grandfather was diplomat and lawyer Joseph Hodges Choate.
-Choate was the most successful lawyer in New York City during the Gilded Age and was later appointed U.S. Ambassador to England by President William McKinley.
+Platt's paternal great-great-grandfather was diplomat and lawyer Joseph Hodges Choate.
+Choate was the most successful lawyer in New York City during the Gilded Age and was later appointed U.S. Ambassador to the United Kingdom by President William McKinley.
 His brother William Gardner Choate, who was also a prominent lawyer and federal judge, created Choate Rosemary Hall.